CRM Sync Technical Implementation and Security for Dynamics

 CRM Sync is a capability that enables LinkedIn Sales Solutions to match our People and Companies to the Leads, Contacts, and Accounts within your CRM, enabling a variety of time-saving features:

 Auto-Save – Auto-saving Accounts and Contacts associated with Open Opportunities for the Opportunity Owner, removing the manual step and ensuring those owners always get the latest Alerts on their most important Accounts and Contacts.

-CRM Badges – Enables links to the CRM from the Sales Navigator interface, and visual cues for when contacts are in CRM, not in CRM, or have out-of-date information, allowing for immediate navigation between Sales Navigator and related MS Dynamics records.
+CRM Badges – Enables links to the CRM from the Sales Navigator interface, and visual cues for when contacts are in CRM, not in CRM, or have out-of-date information, allowing for immediate navigation between Sales Navigator and related CRM records.

 Activity Writeback – Offers Sales Navigator admins the ability to enable Activity Writeback.
 With one click, Sales Navigator users can log InMails, messages, phone calls, notes, and Smart Links views back to CRM.
 And once enabled per user, it remembers the setting for the next InMail or note.
 (Can be deactivated by the user.)